muggy8/improbable/have-and-havenot/rM7jQact.md

 Shortly after, Ethan turned his attention to me again.

-"Master Mikay, I'm sorry to have to ask to do this for us, but, there's 2 applicants located in the northern mountains."
+"Master Mikay, I'm sorry to have to ask you to do this for us, but, there's 2 applicants located in the northern mountains."

 "Where in the northern mountains?"